Wisconsin DUI & OWI Defense Attorneys Serving Green Bay, Appleton and Oconto, WI

-In 2019, the courts found 20,956 drivers guilty of OWI, out of 22,683 cases filed, with a conviction rate of 92%.
-You simply cannot effectively defend an OWI case without an experienced OWI lawyer.
+In 2019, the courts found 20,956 out of every 22,683 OWI cases filed guilty of their charges.
+With a conviction rate of 92%, you simply cannot effectively defend yourself in an OWI case without an experienced OWI lawyer.

-Maciolek Law Group is dedicated to ensuring our clients’ rights are protected.
-We challenge the arresting officer’s reports, their training, and police procedures.
-We hold the police accountable for their mistakes and law violations to defend our clients accused of OWI.
+Maciolek Law Group is dedicated to ensuring our clients’ rights are protected as they face a DUI charge.
+We are not afraid to challenge the arresting officer’s reports, their training, and police procedures and provide actionable legal advice to our clients throughout the process.
+Our experienced DUI lawyers do everything in their power to hold the police accountable for their mistakes and law violations.

-The state needs to prove three things to convict someone of Operating a Motor Vehicle while Intoxicated:
+The state needs to prove two things to convict someone of operating a motor vehicle while intoxicated:

-- You drove or operated a motor vehicle;
+- You drove or operated a motor vehicle, and

-OWI cases also trigger rights in administrative hearings.
-A Maciolek Law Group attorney can use these hearings to gain major advantages in your OWI case.
-We can stop administrative suspensions or revocations of your license, and find defenses to present to the judge.
+OWI cases trigger rights in administrative hearings.
+A Maciolek Law Group attorney can use these hearings to gain major advantages in your OWI case, especially for first time offenders.
+As experienced and trained defense lawyers in the field, we can craft defenses at this stage to stop administrative suspensions or revocations of your license.

-Convictions for First offenses are civil, not criminal, but the penalties large fines and a loss of driving privileges for six to nine months.
-Second or third offenses are a criminal misdemeanors that carry mandatory jail time upon conviction.
-A fourth or higher offenses are felonies and can result in a lengthy prison sentence.
-If there are aggravating factors in a case such as the presence of a child in the vehicle, an injury, or death, the penalties can be enhanced.
+Convictions for first OWI offenses are civil, not criminal, but the penalties still include large fines and a loss of driving privileges for six to nine months.
+Second or third offenses are criminal misdemeanors that carry mandatory jail time upon conviction.
+Fourth and higher offenses are felonies that can result in a lengthy prison sentence.
+If there are aggravating factors in a case—such as the presence of a child in the vehicle, an injury, or death—the penalties can be enhanced.